janepan9917/janepan9917.github.io/_posts/2022-04-12-attention.md

 2. **Keys**: $$\{k_1, ..., k_n\} \in \mathbb{R}^{d_k}$$
 3. **Values**: $$\{v_1, ..., v_n\} \in \mathbb{R}^{d_v}$$

+All three are **representations** of tokens in the sequence.[^note] The query $q$ is computed for the token that we are currently processing.
+On the other hand, we have $n$ keys and $n$ values -- one for each value in the part of the sequence.

+[^note]: We will see later how these representations are computed.

 Broadly, the query asks the model, "Here's a representation of the token I'm looking at right now.
-What parts of the sequence are similar to this?"
-Using the query, the keys will be used to compute the **attention scores**, which will determine the weights of the linear combination mentioned above.
-Then, these weights are used along with the values to calculate the linear combination.
+What parts of the sequence are similar to this?"[^corr] (Since the query gets to "pick" which values get higher weights in the weighted sum, we say the query **attends** to the values.)
+Using the keys and the queries, we then compute the **attention scores**, which will determine the weights of the linear combination mentioned above.
+Finally, we calculate a linear combination of the values using weights computed in step 2.

+[^corr]: More precisely, the similarity is calculated between a representation of the token we're looking at (query) and a representation of the other tokens in the sequences (keys).

 Here's the three steps to the attention function:
-1. Calculate the attention scores: $$s = g(k_i, q)$$
+1. Calculate the attention scores: $$s = g(\{k_1, ..., k_n\}, q)$$
 2. Make the attention scores a probability distribution: $$\alpha = \text{softmax}(s)$$
 3. Take the weighted sum: $$a = \sum^{n}_{i=1} v_i$$

-First, we use some function $$g$$ on the key and query to compute the raw attention scores.
-Then, we normalize using softmax normalization so that the weights in our linear combination will sum to 1.
-Finally, we compute the weighted sum across the values.
+$$g$$ can be thought of as a similarity function; it uses the key and query to compute the raw attention scores, which can be thought of as a similarity score between the key and the query.
+Then, we normalize using softmax normalization so that the weights in our linear combination will sum to 1.[^align] Finally, we compute the weighted sum across the values.
 We call this weighted sum the **context vector**.

-Since the query gets to "pick" which values get higher weights in the weighted sum, we say the query **attends** to the values.
+[^align]: Sometimes, the term "alignment score" is used synonymously with "attention score", and sometimes the alignment score is assumed to be normalized.

 ### One step deeper
 This is not too bad so far.
 But how exactly do we pick the queries, keys, and values?
 It would be very difficult to learn a particular query, key, and value for every possible input vector.
 Instead, we'll learn weight matrices that we can multiply to any arbitrary input vector.
 This way, we can compute a query or key or value for any arbitary input vector that could be thrown at our model.